History of autism: Science

 The open access journal Autism & Developmental Language Impairments was launched by American publisher Sage Journals in January 2016.

+The as-yet untested hypothesis of "RCCX Theory" was first self-published in February 2016 by American psychiatrist and internal medicine physician Sharon Meglathery.
+It posits that genetic variations in the RCCX cluster lead to a cluster of comorbid autism, Ehlers–Danlos syndrome, postural orthostatic tachycardia syndrome (POTS) and other conditions.
+Others have also considered parts of this cluster.
+The theory gained greater prominence in September 2024.

 An October 2016 paper by three researchers from the University of York examined Asperger syndrome as "an alternative prosocial adaptive strategy" which may have developed as a result of the emergence of "collaborative morality" in the context of small-scale hunter-gathering, i.e. where "a positive social reputation for making a contribution to group wellbeing and survival" becomes more important than complex social understanding.

-The concept of autistic burnout became much more common on Twitter in 2017–18, and subsequently attracted more academic research.

 French neuroscientist Mohamed Jaber found that the brain's motor fronto-striatal and cerebellar systems were major sites of autistic brain difference, and published about it in an April 2017 paper.

+The term "restraint collapse" was first published by Canadian counselling psychotherapist and teacher Andrea Loewen Nair in April 2017.
+It describes the collapse of behavioural restraint that can occur when people move from spending time in a rigid social environment (like a school) to a more casual one (like a home).
+This can manifest as a meltdown.
+Autistic people who make great efforts to conform to a social situation often experience restraint collapse when leaving that situation.

-A study by American psychologist Henny Kupferstein published in January 2018 found that autistics who had been given ABA therapy were 86% more likely to have PTSD than those who had not.
+A study by American psychologist Henny Kupferstein published in January 2018 found that Autistic people who had been given ABA therapy were 86% more likely to have PTSD than those who had not.

 The well-cited study "Prevalence of Autism Spectrum Disorder Among Children Aged 8 Years — Autism and Developmental Disabilities Monitoring Network, 11 Sites, United States, 2014" was released in April 2018 by 26 US-based authors led by epidemiologist Jon Baio.
 It found that one in 59 US children aged 8 years had ASD (nearly 2%).
 It also found that 56% of autistic children had an intellectual disability (with an IQ of 85 or less), and 44% had IQ scores in the average to above average range.

+The term AuDHD, describing people with both autism and ADHD, began to be used in scientific papers from around 2018.

 A National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia was released by Autism CRC in August 2018.

 The journal Autism in Adulthood was launched by American publisher Mary Ann Liebert, Inc. in March 2019.

 The Camouflaging Autistic Traits Questionnaire (CAT-Q) was released by British psychologist Laura Hull, Simon Baron-Cohen and others in March 2019.
-It measured autistic masking.
+It measured autistic people's conscious control of their facial expressions and body language to appear more typical.